vbhandari/QACodingChallenge/README.md

 libraries but extremely popular ones.

-The test has been written to handle *PASS* for the happy path, and *FAIL* for http errors, timeouts, and other exceptions
+The test has been written to handle *PASS* for the happy path, and *FAIL* for http errors, timeouts, and other exceptions To test the failure case, set the timeout *pytest.mark.timeout(30)* in the fixture used in tests/test_availability.py to a very small value. **e.g 0.0003**.

 # Files and directories in the repo